How Long Does Percocet Stay in Your System?

 The opioid aspect of the drug rapidly produces tolerance.
 Individuals regularly taking Percocet will need higher and higher doses to produce the same effect.
 This can lead to addiction and adverse health effects.

-The abuse of prescription medications has been on the rise due to increased availability and the belief that these drugs are safer to abuse than illicit intoxicants.
-However, prescription opioids like Percocet can be just as addictive as illegal drugs and have the potential for overdose.
-In fact, the Canadian Medical Association Journal reported in 2009 that deaths related to oxycodone in Ontario increased fivefold between 1991 and 2004.
+The misuse of prescription medications has been on the rise due to increased availability and the belief that these drugs are safer to misuse than illicit intoxicants.
+However, prescription opioids such as Percocet can be just as addictive as illegal drugs and have the potential for overdose.

-This rise in abuse and deaths led governments to restrict prescriptions of Percocet.
+This rise in misuse and deaths led governments to restrict prescriptions of Percocet.
 Tests were developed to detect the presence of the drug in urine, saliva, and hair follicles.
-These may be used in addiction treatment center to detect relapse or by certain employers in various occupations.
+These may be used in addiction treatment centers to detect relapse or by certain employers in various occupations.

 Percocet Half-Life & Elimination